lingumd/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview
-The purpose of this analysis is to determine is there is any bias toward favorable reviews from Vine members in the dataset.
+The purpose of this analysis is to determine if there is any bias toward favorable reviews from Vine members in the dataset.

 ## Results